 - What training have they undergone and are they experienced in the travel planned?

-- Can you access references from previous tour groups/ travellers?
+- Can you access references or find good reviews and experiences from previous tour groups/ travellers?

 - If something happens, who will manage the situation?

 - Is emergency equipment carried by the guides?
 What types?

 - Travel Health Provider - Make an appointment or booking with a travel health provider 6-8 weeks before you leave and discuss your itinerary and planned adventure activities to make sure you have the relevant vaccinations, medications and knowledge.